 A few years ago, the church started an outreach for those who play under the Friday night lights.
 Five chaplains engaged with the Campbell High Spartans each Thursday night with dinner and a devotional.
 About 15-20 young men showed up on a regular basis.
 Many came to know Jesus.

 At the end of the season, the church took them on a retreat and created a small group just for the football team.
 They not only receive biblical training, but also learn life skills.

 “What warms my heart more than anything is when we reach marginalized people,” Jordan said.
 “Our engagement with the community is important to me.”

-As the connections pastor, Jordan leads a variety of church events to build relationships through genuine hospitality, friendship and discipleship.
+Jordan leads a variety of church events to build relationships through genuine hospitality, friendship and discipleship.
 Their goal is not only to connect with visitors, but also to love those within the church who may still feel lonely.